livechat/chat-widget-adapters/packages/widget-react/README.md

 ### Hooks

-This package exports a set of [React Hooks](https://reactjs.org/docs/hooks-reference.html) that allows consuming reactive data from chat widget in any place of the application as long as the `LiveChatWidget` component is rendered in the tree.
+This package exports a set of [React Hooks](https://reactjs.org/docs/hooks-reference.html) that allows consuming reactive data from the chat widget in any place of the application as long as the `LiveChatWidget` component is rendered in the tree.

 #### useWidgetState

-Access current chat widget `availability` or `visibility` state if the chat widget is loaded.
+Access the current chat widget `availability` or `visibility` state if the chat widget is loaded.

 ```js
 import { useWidgetState } from '@livechat/widget-react'